nguyenpham/FelicityEgtb/docs/BoardIndex.md

 Indexes vs hash keys
 ====================

 It is somewhat similar to the hash key, in terms of position representation.
-However, there are some differences between them:
+However, there are some differences between them, when indexing:
+- is guaranty unique.
+Two similar or different (on terms of an endgame) chess positions will have the same index or different indexes, respective.
+However, two different chess positions may create the same hash key event it is very rare
-- It is two ways.
+- is two ways.
 From an (endgame) index, we can get back the chess position.
 Hash key is one way only which cannot get back to the position
-- It starts from 0 and continuously increases to the end.
+- starts from 0 and continuously increases to the end.
 The space or range of those indexes is quite small, thus we can store them efficiently in memory/hard disk.
 In contrast, hash keys are typical random numbers of 64-bit integers, their space is all range of 64-bit integers, so huge, makes them inefficiently to store or use as references/pointers

 Database pointers